jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
 Society's rulebook will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or rebel.

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
-From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkid's first steps.
+From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

 Believing, pursuing, and defending majic turns us into player gods.
-It's why we continually build things in civilization computer games while no game is about holding back progress.
+It's why we build things in civilization computer games while no game is about holding back progress.

-So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
+So, when you're teaching, learning, or using a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
-Performing majic made her feel good while following the rules only made her feel safe.
+She gave one of our greatest writers and orators his start.
+Yet she lived a miserable life watching him achieve greatness.

 The Death Star operates by fear, majic by joy.

 Safety is fleeting Stargazer.
-Majic is how we naturally test human rulebooks.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
-Yet we celebrate their innovators Nikola Tesla, Robert Noyce, Steve Jobs because they invented new tools that let us feel and spread majic today.
+Yet we celebrate their innovators Nikola Tesla, Robert Noyce, and Steve Jobs because they invented new tools that let us feel and spread majic today.

-Ignore majic at your peril.
-Sophia gave one of our greatest writers and orators his start.
-Yet she lived a miserable life watching him achieve greatness.
-It's a lesson for us to take in when we're stuck in a meeting, watching CNN's pandemic coverage, or spending our days doing bullshit jobs.

-We're miserable because we're extras of the Industrial Age.
-And extras don't feel the majic of playing the game of our civilization.

-Player gods go on adventures, overcome challenges, and smile from genuine accomplishment.
-Playing the game is a rewarding and majical life.
-One, we love to watch stories about, play games about, and even better, live for ourselves.

-This is why we need Techvolution, a modern philosophy that says growing majic is good, and holding it back is evil.
+This is why we need Techvolution.
+A modern philosophy that says growing majic by building modern levers of power for the middle-class is good.
+And holding back our evolution is wrong.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer"></a></p>

 <a href="https://gfycat.com/ifr/BrokenElderlyFallowdeer'" target="_blank" class="button small">Reader</a>

 _This is truly majical.
 We're unhappy today because our workplaces still treat employees like cogs in the era of mass-production.
 In the Internet Age, we all should be learning new tools to improve things on the frontline in the era of mass-collaboration.
-If someone preaches antagonism and to hold back majic at work, it's a good sign they're the ones with the problem._
+If someone preaches antagonism at work or home, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved, beaten, or being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's frontline problems.
-That means you have to follow majic and grab hold of and start using the Internet Age levers of power.
+That means you have to follow majic and fund, build, and use Internet Age levers of power as soon as possible.

 One big problem arises.
-Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, the levers of power.
+Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, new tools.
 Darth Blockbuster is sly.
 He knows we love new and exciting technology.
 So he co-opts majic with an unnatural and anti-evolutionary force.

 One I call dark majic.